Teacher Education - for Lateral Entry and Prospective Teachers

 This course introduces lateral entry teachers to theories and stages related to human growth and development, from birth through adolescence.
 Emphasis will be placed on the developmental stages of a child’s life in the areas of: physical, emotional, social, intellectual and moral development growth.

-This course examines management and instructional techniques with school-age populations.
+EDU 163-L01 Classroom Management & Instruction -This course examines management and instructional techniques with school-age populations.
 Topics include classroom management and organization, teacher strategies, individual student differences and learning styles, and developmentally-appropriate classroom guidance techniques.
-(3 SH) Course all on-line.
+Course all on-line.
 (Will not meet the Methods competency on your RALC plan).